sdierauf/nodejs-presentation/slides/the-problem.md

 ##  The Problem

-* Servers have to handle lots of requests
+Servers have to handle lots of requests.

-* majority of I/O is disk bound
+What happens when the server has to do something like this?

 ```javascript
 var result = database.query("kittens");